Stefafrontani/ticketing-app/README.md

 Remember:
 The orders service is aware of the tickets and orders colelctions

+Events published by:

+Orders service
-The events orders service will emit are:
+These events emitted are:

 1. order:created - When an order is created.
    This event will go to:

+   - tickets service:
-- tickets service: needs to be told that one of its tickets has been reserved, and no further edits to that tickets shoud be allowed
+     tickets needs to be told that one of its tickets has been reserved, and no further edits to that tickets shoud be allowed
-- payments service: needs to know there is a new order that a user might submit a payment for
+   - payments service:
+     tickets needs to know there is a new order that a user might submit a payment for
-- expiration service: needs to start a 15 (or whichever) minutes timer to eventually time out this order
+   - expiration service:
+     tickets needs to start a 15 (or whichever) minutes timer to eventually time out this order

-2. order:cancelled - When an order is cancelled.
+2. order:cancelled
    This event will go to:
+   - tickets service:

-- tickets service: should unreserve a ticket if the corresponding order has been cancelled so this ticket can be edited again
+     tickets should unreserve a ticket if the corresponding order has been cancelled so this ticket can be edited again
+   - payments service:
-- payments service: should know that any incoming payments for this order should be rejected
+     payments should know that any incoming payments for this order should be rejected

 Update "updates - 8" inside common module with the new orders events created there - order:created and order:cancelled events.
 Should have been v 1.0.9 but by mistake pub 2 times and end up being v 1.0.10

+## Listening for Events and Handling Concurrency Issues (Section 13)

+### Time for listeners

+Events published by:

+Tickets service
+These events emitted are:

+1. ticket:created
+   Will be listened by:

+   - orders service:
+     orders needs to know the valid tickets that can be purchased orders needs to know the price of each ticket

+2. ticket:updated
+   Will be listened by:

+   - orders service:
+     orders needs to know when the price of a ticket has changed orders needs to know when a ticket has succesfully been reserved

+Payments service
+These events emitted are:

+1. charge:created.
+   Will be listened by:
+   - TODO - complete

+Expiration service
+These events emitted are:

+1. expiration:complete.
+   Will be listened by:
+   - TODO - complete